jrief/django-websocket-redis/docs/running.rst

 	uwsgi --virtualenv /path/to/virtualenv --http-socket /path/to/web.socket --gevent 1000 --http-websockets --workers=2 --master --module wsgi_websocket

-The NGiNX web server is now configured as a scalable application server which can handle a thousand websockets connections concurrently.
+The NGiNX web server is now configured as a scalable application server which can handle a thousand Websockets connections concurrently.

-If you feel uncomfortable with separating websocket from normal requests on NGiNX, consider that you already separate static and media requests on the webserver.
-Hence, websockets are just another extra routing path.
+If you feel uncomfortable with separating Websocket from normal requests on NGiNX, consider that you already separate static and media requests on the web server.
+Hence, Websockets are just another extra routing path.

 .. |websocket4redis| image:: _static/websocket4redis.png